Elaine Abraham

-Elaine Elizabeth Abraham (June 19, 1929 – May 18, 2016) was a Tlingit elder and registered nurse who contributed to improving health care delivery in rural Alaska.
+Elaine Elizabeth Abraham (June 19, 1929 – May 18, 2016) was a Yakutat Tlingit Tribe elder and registered nurse who contributed to improving health care delivery in rural Alaska.
 Later active professionally in the field of education, she assisted with the creation of the Alaska Native Language Center, and, as a statewide administrator at the University of Alaska, in 1976, led the establishment of community colleges in underserved parts of the state.

 Biography

 Early life

 Abraham was born in Yakutat, Alaska in 1929.
 Tlingit was her first language, and her Tlingit name was Chuu Shah.
 She was the daughter of Teikweidi, one of the last traditional clan leaders of the village, and his wife Susie Bremner, granddaughter of John James Bremner, a Scottish prospector and guide, who helped the U.S. Army explore the Copper River area in the 1880s.
 Elaine Abraham learned English at the village school, and attended a boarding school, the Sheldon Jackson High School/College, in Sitka, Alaska, also historically within Tlingit territory, on Baranof Island.